ykm7/mini-farm-tracker/README.md

 Primary motivation is I have done similar in Python multiple times (Flask, Quart) and while I have created microservices within Golang, I have not used it for web API hosting.

+## MongoDB Consideration

+Both `RawData` and `CalibratedData` schemas within MongoDB are configured as timeseries collections.
+Both use `sensor` and `timestamp` as compound indexes and are intended to function as covering indexes for all associated queries.

 # Diagrams

 ## Data Flow of data into the system